risk-of-thunder/BepInEx.GUI/README.md

 -   A real console host that saves its position and size on closing and reopening.

--   Quickly close the game process and the GUI by pressing CTRL + F5
+-   Quickly close the game process and the GUI by pressing CTRL + F5 or the button in the console tab

 ## How it works internally